Hoarding Cleanouts: How to Do One Without Hurting the Person

 Set the rules before day one

-- Nothing gets discarded without the hoarder seeing it first (or explicit written waiver)
+- Nothing leaves without the hoarder seeing it first, or signing a written waiver.

-- Photos, documents, and anything financial goes in a dedicated review box
+- Photos, documents, anything financial goes into a dedicated review box.

-- The hoarder has final veto on up to 10 items per day that were headed for the trash
+- Hoarder gets final veto on up to 10 items per day that were headed for the truck.

 Section 04

-Compassionate hoarding cleanouts work in horizontal layers.
-Clear a 3 foot walkable path through the whole house first.
-Then clear the bathroom.
+Cleanouts that respect the person work horizontally.
+Clear a 3 foot walkable path through the entire house first.
+Then the bathroom.
 Then the kitchen.
 Then bedrooms.
-Deep diving into a single room while the rest of the house is still impassable is disorienting and emotionally overwhelming.
-Horizontal progress creates visible wins and keeps the person functional.
+Diving into one room while the rest of the house is still blocked is disorienting and overwhelming.
+Layered progress shows visible wins and keeps the person functional through the day.

 Section 05

-Always call a professional crew for level 3, 4, or 5 hoards as defined by the Clutter Hoarding Scale.
-These jobs involve biological hazards, structural risk, and volumes that a family alone cannot handle safely.
-Look for companies that specifically advertise hoarding experience (not just estate cleanouts) and that offer to bring their own biohazard PPE.
-Good signs: they ask about the person's emotional state before quoting, they do not laugh at photos, and they have a written hoarding protocol.
+Anything at level 3, 4, or 5 on the Clutter Hoarding Scale needs a pro crew.
+Period.
+These jobs carry biological hazards, structural risk, and volumes a family can't handle safely.
+Look for a company that specifically markets hoarding experience, not just estate cleanouts.
+They should bring their own biohazard PPE.
+Good signs: they ask about the person's emotional state before quoting.
+They don't laugh at the photos.
+They have a written hoarding protocol.

 Section 06

-The cleanout is day one of a longer recovery.
-Connect the person with a therapist who specializes in OCD and hoarding disorder (the International OCD Foundation has a directory).
+The cleanout is day one of recovery, not the end of it.
+Connect the person with a therapist who specializes in OCD and hoarding disorder.
+The International OCD Foundation has a directory.
 Set up a weekly or biweekly check-in with a trusted family member for the first three months.
-Consider a maintenance visit from the cleaning crew at 30 and 90 days.
-Without ongoing support, hoarding homes refill at rates above 75 percent within one year.
+Schedule a maintenance visit from the crew at 30 and 90 days.
+Without follow-through, hoarding homes refill at rates above 75 percent inside a year.

 Frequently Asked